HERMES-SOC/sdc_aws_pipeline_architecture/docs/repo-guide.rst

 -----------------------------
 This repository is what deploys all the cloud resources required for the SDC AWS Pipeline.
 It makes use of AWS Cloud Development Kit (CDK) to deploy the resources.
 The repo includes three different CDK stacks (located within the `cdk_deployment` folder) of cloud resources that to AWS:

-- **SDCAWSPipelineArchitectureStack** - a stack that deploys the underlying infrastructure (S3 Buckets, ECR repositories, Timestream Databases, etc).
+- **SDCAWSPipelineArchitectureStack** : a stack that deploys the underlying infrastructure (S3 Buckets, ECR repositories, Timestream Databases, etc).
-- **SDCAWSSortingLambdaStack** - a stack that deploys the SDC Sorting Lambda Function (as a zip deployment based off the sdc_aws_sorting_lambda repo).
+- **SDCAWSSortingLambdaStack** : a stack that deploys the SDC Sorting Lambda Function (as a zip deployment based off the sdc_aws_sorting_lambda repo).
-- **SDCAWSProcessingLambdaStack** - a stack that deploys the SDC Processing Lambda Function (as a container image deployment based off the sdc_aws_processing_lambda repo).
+- **SDCAWSProcessingLambdaStack** : a stack that deploys the SDC Processing Lambda Function (as a container image deployment based off the sdc_aws_processing_lambda repo).

-Link to the `GitHub repository <https://github.com/HERMES-SOC/sdc_aws_pipeline_architecture>`_.
+Link to the `GitHub repository for Pipeline <https://github.com/HERMES-SOC/sdc_aws_pipeline_architecture>`_.

 ..
 Note::